vuthanhdatt/financial-dasboard/README.md

 #### Market Value Sheet
 - Data in these fields is inconsistent and is arranged not according to any trends.
 - Field Name, Symbol, RIC, Type link to with field Name, Symbol, RIC, Type in [Singapore ICB](https://github.com/vuthanhdatt/financial-dasboard/blob/main/data/Singapore%20ICB.xlsx).
-- Each column Name company **represents company’s capitalization**.
+- Each column Name company **represents company’s capitalization at that time**.

 ## Workflow